gregmuellegger/django-mobile/README.rst

 of your site to users.
 The selection of the correct flavour is usually already done in the middlewares when your own views are called.
 In some cases you want to change the currently used flavour in your view or somewhere else.
-You can do this by simply calling ``django_method.set_flavour(flavour[, permanent=True])``.
+You can do this by simply calling ``django_mobile.set_flavour(flavour[, permanent=True])``.
 The first argument is self explaining.
 But keep in mind that you only can pass in a flavour that you is also in your ``FLAVOURS`` setting.
 Otherwise ``set_flavour`` will raise a ``ValueError``.
 The optional ``permanent`` parameters defines if the change of the flavour is remember for future requests of the same client.

-Your users can set their desired flavour themself.
+Your users can set their desired flavour them self.
 They just need to specify the ``flavour`` GET parameter on a request to your site.
 This will permanently choose this flavour as their preference to view the site.

-You can use this GET paremeter to let the user select from your available flavours::
+You can use this GET parameter to let the user select from your available flavours::

     <ul>